bschollnick/QuickBBS/docs/design documents/interactive_fiction_implementation_guide.md

 [`Docs/ink_language_guide.md`](../ink_language_guide.md), and inkle's own reference vendored at `quickbbs/interactive_fiction/ink_reference/` (`ink_JSON_runtime_format.md` there is the spec `engine.py` implements).
-The rest of this section covers what is specific to *this host*: how a story reaches Python.
+The rest of this section covers what is specific to *this application*: how a story reaches Python.

 ### 3.1 EXTERNAL bindings — the failure modes that are silent

-`EXTERNAL` is how Ink calls out to the host.
+`EXTERNAL` is how Ink calls out to the application.
 Three rules learned the hard way:

 **Every `EXTERNAL` needs a fallback stub**, or the story cannot compile standalone.
 The stub is also the hazard: if the binding is not actually